The TOA co-ordinates a number of weekend and day meetings each year for members and their Tideways (including Tideway 10s and Tidesway 14s).

 The meetings are designed to be informal and participants can sail as much or as little as they wish.
 As the TOA does not organise sailing, provide tuition or arrange safety cover some experience is advisable.
 Subject to suitable weather conditions we have many members who have enjoyed their first meeting and sailed with relatively limited prior experience, sometimes principally an RYA level 2 course.

 In addition an annual race meeting is arranged, usually organised by a sailing club, where double handed crews compete for the Tideway Challenge trophy and single handers for the Rose Bowl.
 The first under 18 year old helm receives the John White Trophy.
 This meeting is usually combined with the AGM plus a second day when many members will choose to go for a cruise.

-To assist with you planning of 2018 the Committee are pleased to outline the expected programme for 2018.
+To assist with your planning the Committee are pleased to outline the expected programme for 2019.
 Further details will be in the New Year Newsletter and added to the members area when available.

 1st or 8th June Hickling (To Be Confirmed)

 22 or 29 June Ullswater (To Be Confirmed)

 7th September – River Tamar Plymouth